timdewild/matnimation/README.md

     - [Advantages of `matnimation`](#advantages-of-matnimation)
 - [Tutorials & Examples](#tutorials-and-examples)

-> [!WARNING]
-> This README file is not complete yet, but will be updated soon!
-Take a sneak peak at the [examples](./examples/examples.md)!

 # Installation
 `matnimation` is not an official python package that can be installed locally.
 Instead, you have two options to use `matnimation` yourself.